Thanks for the cookies they were great for breakfast with a little milk.lol.Enjoying the cool.Yall done a great job. Thanks. Lonnie&Brenda Hardin.

 While spring is still a few weeks away, take time now to prepare your air conditioner for the high temps that will be here before you know it!
 The U.S. Department of Energy reports that heating and cooling account for about 48% of the average home utility bill, so the more efficiently you can run your air conditioning, the more money you’ll save.

 Use the following tips to prepare your air conditioner for spring and have it running in tip top shape for the warm weather heading our way.

 March has arrived which means Spring is on the way!
 In the South, we tend to experience spring like temperatures and dampness earlier than others so we wanted to go ahead and get some information to you about controlling humidity in your home.
 Things start to get extra damp and sticky as temperatures rise, which can not only make your home uncomfortable, it can cause mold and other damage.
 If you notice signs of extra moisture in your home, check the tips below for help:

 Home renovations can be exciting, but they can also create a mess for your home heating and cooling system.
-Dirt and debris, like the kind kicked up during renovation work can damage your system.
 There are steps you can take to minimize the dirt and protect your HVAC system during renovation.

 With Valentine's Day approaching, we are all getting ready to show love to those who are always there for us, who never let us down and who can always make us feel better after a long, hard day.
 Sound familiar?
 Of course, those are all the qualities of your HVAC system!
 Let's talk about all the reasons to LOVE your HVAC system this holiday.
 After all, it is the heart of your home.